 To sharpen the tools of your trade?
 Grab Zinsser’s book.

-To get fresh inspiration on life as a writer?
+To get practical advice and fresh inspiration on life as a writer?
 Pick up King, Lamott or Goldberg.

-To learn a proven approach to structuring your writing?
+To learn a proven creative process for structuring your writing?
 Read Save the Cat.

 That you start is more important than where you start.

 So get reading.
 Pick a book and start.